-Unfortunately, MSME entrepreneurs often face challenges accessing the credit necessary to sustain and grow — an issue that’s become especially dire during the pandemic.
+Unfortunately, MSME entrepreneurs often face challenges accessing the credit necessary to sustain and grow.
 A recent survey found just 22% of Indian startups and MSMEs have more than a three-month runway, and 41% have one month or less.
-Nearly 60% are expecting to scale down, shut down, or sell in the wake of COVID-19.

 Avanti Finance is striving to change these outcomes and rebuild livelihoods.
 The tech-powered non-banking financial institution is offering collateral-free loans to micro-entrepreneurs through its fully digital platform.